William Henry Perkin: Later years

 William Perkin continued active research in organic chemistry for the rest of his life: he discovered and marketed other synthetic dyes, including Britannia Violet and Perkin's Green; he discovered ways to make coumarin, one of the first synthetic raw materials of perfume, and cinnamic acid.
 (The reaction used to make the last became known as the Perkin reaction.)
 Local lore has it that the colour of the nearby Grand Union Canal changed from week to week depending on the activity at Perkin's Greenford dyeworks.

 In 1869, Perkin found a method for the commercial production from anthracene of the brilliant red dye alizarin, which had been isolated and identified from madder root some forty years earlier in 1826 by the French chemist Pierre Robiquet, simultaneously with purpurin, another red dye of lesser industrial interest, but the German chemical company BASF patented the same process one day before he did.

 During the next decade, the new German Empire was rapidly eclipsing Britain as the centre of Europe's chemical industry.
 By the 1890s, Germany had a near-monopoly on the business and Perkin was compelled to sell off his holdings and retire.
+He was elected to membership of the Manchester Literary and Philosophical Society on 26 April 1892 followed by his son on 15 November 1892.